 KISD #: 947018 PEIMS: 13036200

-Grades: 9 1.0 Credit
+Grades: 9-11 1.0 Credit

 Recommended Prerequisite: Strong Math Skills

 Students will develop engineering communication skills, which include computer graphics, modeling, and presentations, by using a variety of computer hardware and software applications to complete assignments and projects.
-Students will use multiple software applications to prepare and present course assignments.
+Students will use Autodesk AutoCAD and other related software applications and a variety of computer hardware to complete assignments and projects.

-ENGINEERING DESIGN & PRESENTATION I DUAL CREDIT
+ENGINEERING DESIGN & PRESENTATION I